paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-951-training-generally.md

 **(c) Construction Planning.—** In planning for the construction of housing to be used for housing recruits during basic training, the Secretary of the Air Force shall ensure that the housing is to be constructed in a manner that facilitates the housing of male recruits and female recruits separately and securely from each other.

-**(d) Basic Training Defined.—** In this section, the term “basic training” means the initial entry training program of the Air Force that constitutes the basic training of new recruits.
+**(d) Basic Training Defined.—** In this section, the term “basic training” means the initial entry training program of the Air Force or the Space Force that constitutes the basic training of new recruits.

 ### Statutory Notes

 #### Amendments
+2023—Subsec. (d).
+Pub.
+L. 118–31 inserted “or the Space Force” after “training program of the Air Force”.

 2018—Pub.
 L. 115–232 renumbered [section 9319 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9319&num=0&edition=prelim) as this section.

 #### Effective Date of 2018 Amendment